-Chevrolet Malibu owners have reported 52 problems related to brake disc caliper (under the service brakes category).
+Chevrolet Malibu owners have reported 57 problems related to brake disc caliper (under the service brakes category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chevrolet Malibu based on all problems reported for the Malibu.

 Backing out of my drive way the left front brake caliper locked up and would not release the rotor.
 Under warranty the dealer replaced the rotor, caliper, flexible hose and pads.
 The car would move forward but felt like the brakes were applied.
 After a short distance the rotor heated up and was smoking.
 This same thing occurred again on 9/24/2012.
 Mileage at that time was 37900.
 Dealer currently has the car and is trying to duplicate the problem.